react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 #### `headerBackTitle`

-Title string used by the back button on iOS or `null` to disable label.
-Defaults to scene `title`.
-The back button will use the `headerBackTitle` value from the previous screen, not the current screen.
+Title string used by the back button on iOS, or `null` to disable label.
+Defaults to the previous scene's `headerTitle`

 #### `headerTruncatedBackTitle`